 - 1/4 Jack Input: is the connector where the output cable is installed to transmit the guitar sound to an amplifier or sound and effects processor.

 What are the differences between a beginner, an intermediate and an advanced electric guitar?

 - In electric guitars for beginners , the body is usually made of Agathis, Poplar, Alder and Basswood.
-However, the neck is usually made of rosewood, rosewood, maple.
+However, the neck is usually made of rosewood, or maple.
 Generally, the wood is poorly selected and often has small imperfections.
 There are some inexpensive electric guitars for beginners that are composed of veneer-type layers.

-- On the other hand, for the intermediate level electric guitar , the body woods are alder, maple, mahogany and basswood, but all solid and better selected.
+- On the other hand, for the intermediate level electric guitar , the body woods are alder, maple, mahogany and basswood, all solid and better selected.